 Lucky Lakshmi, recognised as the world's largest jewellery festival, generates a nationwide festive atmosphere.

 The glitter of gold found a new radiance this festive season as the Lucky Lakshmi campaign, hailed as the world's largest jewellery festival, concluded with resounding success across India.
-What began as a marketing initiative by the All-India Gem and Jewellery Domestic Council (GJC) evolved into a nationwide celebration that united jewellers, consumers, and festive aspirations under one dazzling umbrella.
+What began as a marketing initiative by the All India Gem and Jewellery Domestic Council (GJC) has evolved into a nationwide celebration that united jewellers, consumers, and festive aspirations under one dazzling umbrella.

 By every measure, Lucky Lakshmi was not just another promotional campaign.
 It became a movement that illuminated retail counters, rekindled consumer confidence, and reaffirmed the sheer vitality of India's jewellery industry.